PJ Simon recalled as chief and chairman of Tanana Chiefs Conference

 “The Tanana Chiefs Conference voted to recall PJ Simon from his current position as Chief/Chairman during today’s Special Full Board of Directors meeting,” Leona Long, TCC’s public relations specialist, said in a statement.

+“I am an employee, I have rights.
+If my lawyer is not here and we’re talking about my employee rights, that is not fair to me,” Simon said while addressing the delegation.

+The meeting then entered into executive session — a private discussion among board members and chiefs — before reconvening Wednesday evening.
+Auditors assisted TCC Vice President Charlene Stern in counting votes.

-In the interim, the board of directors has appointed Chief Financial Officer Brian Ridley as acting president.
+About 7 p.m., Stern announced that two-thirds of delegates voted to recall Simon from his position.
+The board appointed Chief Financial Officer Brian Ridley as acting president.
 Ridley will serve until March 2022.

-Simon was elected as chief and chairman of the Tanana Chiefs Conference in October 2020, replacing outgoing Chief Victor Joseph.
-In recent months, Simon has faced criticism regarding the firing of longtime general counsel Natasha Singh and was accused of “inappropriate or retaliatory” firings by protesters in October.
+Simon was elected as chairman in October 2020 and replaced outgoing Chief Victor Joseph.
+In recent months, Simon has faced criticism regarding the firing of longtime General Counsel Natasha Singh and was accused of “inappropriate or retaliatory” firings by protesters in October.

-This is a breaking story and will be updated as more information becomes available.